‘Fixer Upper’ And ‘Flip Or Flop’ Spin-Offs Coming To HGTV

 HGTV recently revealed that Fixer Upper fans are going to have an additional series to add to their watch list as the beloved Chip and Joanna Gaines are gearing up to bring a brand new spin-off series to their fans.
 Behind The Design is a spin-off series of Fixer Upper that will follow how Joanna Gaines plots out the design for each of the renovation projects she completes with her husband.
 Behind The Design will provide HGTV fans with a chance to get inside the head of Joanna Gaines and see exactly what it is that inspires her to opt for such specific styles with every home she and Chip renovate.

-In an Instagram video, Joanna and her husband Chip Gaines talked a little bit about the upcoming Fixer Upper spin-off series.
+In an Instagram video, Joanna and her husband, Chip Gaines, talked a little bit about the upcoming Fixer Upper spin-off series.
 Joanna opened up about how frequently the Fixer Upper couple get asked questions about how they get from point A to point Z when it comes to designing and renovating the houses they work on.
-She also revealed that fans of the HGTV series could catch a sneak peak of Behind The Design on March 28 after the Season 4 Finale of Fixer Upper.
-Joanna and Chip agreed their fans are not going to want to miss out on seeing the incredible finale – or the sneak peak of their new series that follows.
+She also revealed that fans of the HGTV series could catch a sneak peek of Behind The Design on March 28 after the Season 4 Finale of Fixer Upper.
+Joanna and Chip agreed their fans are not going to want to miss out on seeing the incredible finale – or the sneak peek of their new series that follows.

 Fun news!!
 Watch #behindthedesign sneak peek Tuesday 3/28 at 10p CST #sniupfront